learn-able/learnable-be/README.md

   1. comment out code between HEROKU tags
 - in the command line, go run main.go

-1. to get your username from the command line:
+To get your postgres username from the command line:
   1. psql postgres
   1. \du
   1. exit